MystenLabs/sui/external-crates/move/documentation/book/src/structs.md

 ```

 The ability declaration can occur either before or after the struct's fields.
 However, only one or
 the other can be used, and not both.
-If declared after the struct's field, the ability declaration
+If declared after the struct's fields, the ability declaration
 must be terminated with a semicolon:

 ```move